tinymce/tinymce-docs/get-started-cloud/features-only.md

 ---
 layout: default
-title: Features Deployed from Cloud
+title: Plugins Deployed from Cloud
-description_short: Learn how to setup TinyMCE features via our Cloud.
+description_short: Learn how to setup TinyMCE Plugins via our Cloud.
 description: TinyMCE Cloud customers, you'll be up and running in less than 5 minutes.
 keywords: tinymce cloud script textarea apiKey
 ---

 If you’re already comfortable hosting and maintaining [TinyMCE Community edition]({{ site.baseurl }}/download/), or you’re running a web application where you have no control over the TinyMCE instance, you’re still able to load our premium TinyMCE plugins from TinyMCE Cloud.

-In order to use the advanced features of the editor, you’ll need to select what features you’d like to purchase and you’ll be setup with an API key for your account.
+In order to use oue premium plugins, you’ll need to select what plugins you’d like to purchase and you’ll be setup with an API key for your account.

 ## Step 1: Embed Your Custom Script Tag into Your Webpage